Deebing Heights, Queensland: Housing

 The acreage lots in the southern Grampian Hills give space for quite large and generous houses.
 However, subsequent developments in Deebing Heights, particularly in the north, have seen block allotments shrink in size and can only accommodate houses of a modest size.

 Education

 Deebing Heights State School is a government primary (Prep-6) school for boys and girls at 81 Rawlings Road (27.6733°S 152.75°E).
 In 2017, the school had an enrolment of 200 students with 15 teachers (13 full-time equivalent) and 8 non-teaching staff (6 full-time equivalent).

-There is no secondary school in Deebing Heights; the nearest is Bremer State High School in central Ipswich.
+There is no secondary school in Deebing Heights; the nearest is Bremer State High School in Ipswich CBD.